FlyingDomotic/Railway-turntable/README.md

 ## What's for?/A quoi ça sert ?

-This code has been written to help a FabLab's member to implement a railway turntable for it HO scale railway, just clicking on an image of turntable.
-Initially build around one RPI 4, with a WaveShare's RS485 CAN HAT, an ACCNT QY3806-485RTU rotary encoder, a NMEA 29 stepper with a DM556 driver, and power supply to feed them, RPI 4 and CNA HAT where replaced by an ESP8266 with a simple RS485/TTL interface.
+This code has been written to help a FabLab's member to implement a railway turntable for its HO scale railway, just clicking on an image of turntable.
+It's build around an ESP8266, a simple RS485/TTL interface connected to an ACCNT QY3806-485RTU rotary encoder, a NMEA 29 stepper with a DM556 driver, a MP3 sound module to complete the feeling and power supply to feed them all.

 On command side, idea was to have an image or turntable, and just click on track where we want to rotate turntable.
+Of course, commands may also be sent to embedded web server to get turntable state and position, as well as changing them.
+As soon as railway structure will be completely defined, DCC support will be added.

+Code can support up to 36 different tracks.
+All settings are done through a graphical interface with feedback.
+They're saved into a JSON file that can be either backup and/or manually edited, if needed.
+This includes stepper, encoder and MP3 module characteristics, values and offsets, RPM, inertia, sound played during the different phases...
+Extended list can be found latter on in this document.

 Ce code a été élaboré à la demande d'un membre du FabLab, qui souhaitait commander un pont tournant sur un circuit ferroviaire à l'échelle HO, en cliquant sur une image du pont.
-Initialement construit autour d'un RPI 4, avec une interface RS485 CAN HAT de chez waveshare, un capteur de rotation modbus QY3806-485RTU de chez ACCNT, un moteur pas à pas NMEA 29 avec un driver DM556, et les alimentations nécessaires pour tout ça, le RPI 4 et le CAN HAT ont été remplacés par un ESP8266 avec une interface RS485/TTL de base.
+Il est construit autour d'un ESP8266, d'une interface RS485 de base connectée à un capteur de rotation MODBUS QY3806-485RTU de chez ACCNT, d'un moteur pas à pas NMEA 29 avec un driver DM556, et des alimentations nécessaires pour tout ça.

-Côté commande, l'idée est d'avoir une image du pont et de cliquer sur la voie vers laquelle on souhaite orienter le pont.
+Côté commande, l'idée est d'avoir une image du pont et de cliquer sur la voie vers laquelle on souhaite orienter le pont. Évidement, des commandes peuvent être envoyés au serveur web embarqué pour récupérer son état et sa position, mais aussi pour les modifier.
+Dès que la structure du réseau sera complètement définie, le support d'une interface DCC sera également ajouté.

+Le code support jusqu'à 36 voies.
+L'ensemble du paramétrage est réalisé au travers d'une interface graphique interactive.
+Il est sauvegardé dans un fichier JSON qui peut être sauvegardé et/ou modifié manuellement, si besoin.
+Ceci concerne les caractéristiques, valeurs et décalages du moteur pas à pas, de l'encodeur et du module MP3, la vitesse de rotation, l'inertie et les sons associés aux différentes phases de la rotation.
+La liste complète figure plus bas.

 ## Driving choices / Choix retenus

 Idea is to create a web server, which will display a turntable image, and detect clicks (or pushes on a touch screen).
 Clicks close to a point on image will rotate turntable.
 Rotation angle will be computed from current angle (from rotary encoder), and angle associated to the point.

 Code, initially written in Python, has been rewritten in C++.
-It easily manages web server, GPIO to drive DM556, as well as modbus rotary encoder connected to RS485 interface.
+It easily manages web server, GPIO to drive DM556, as well as MODBUS rotary encoder connected to RS485 interface.
 An HTML file will display turntable image and return click relative position (0%-100%), allowing to reduce/enlarge image without impact.

 A page to manage flash content will be added.
 Another one will be used to set all parameters (only GPIO will be defined at compile time, as we don't care changing them).
 Some debug tools have also been added.